axllent/ssbak/README.md

 ## Installation & requirements

-Download a suitable binary for your architecture (see [releases](https://github.com/axllent/ssbak/releases/latest)), extract the make it executable and place it in your $PATH.
+Download a suitable binary for your architecture (see [releases](https://github.com/axllent/ssbak/releases/latest)), extract it, make it executable, and place it in your $PATH.
 You can optionally rename "ssbak" to "sspak" to use as a drop-in replacement for SSPak (see [limitations](#limitations)).

 If you need to programmatically install ssbak (amd64) to `/usr/local/bin/ssbak` you could: